KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_posts/2022-06-23-EmergenceWhyIsThereNoEntitiesInCelerity.md

 - I've seen a lot of expressions like `if (timeNow < component->coolingDownUntil) continue;`.
 It's not only bad for the performance, but also decreases readability by adding checks like this everywhere.
 But why not create a sorted index on `coolingDownUntil`?
 It would allow us to get the cooled down entities fast and without the iterate-over-everything overhead.
-And because the cooldown is not really applied every frame, the index usage overhead will be really tiny.
+And because the cool down is not really applied every frame, the index usage overhead will be really tiny.

 - Almost always there are some so-called managers that accompany the game world.
 For example, `ConfigManager` or `WeaponStatsManager`.
 Usually, these managers work as glorified hash maps, which made me think: why not put